syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

      always, never, or only when the predicate that you provide is not a symbol (it is a lambda form).
 The last of these is the default behavior.
-If you are prompted and provide a name, you can use that name with `M-? -' to remove that predicate.
+If you are prompted and provide a name, you can use that name with `C-z -' to remove that predicate.

    - `isearchp-prompt-for-prompt-prefix-flag' says whether to prompt you for a prefix to add to the Isearch prompt.
 You are